 People coming to Finland to do seasonal work must apply for the appropriate permit.
 Seasonal work refers to work in agriculture and tourism that is done at certain times of the year.
 The maximum length of seasonal work is nine months.

 To be counted as seasonal work, the work must be based on a direct employment contract between the seasonal worker and the employer that is in Finland.
 The Seasonal Workers Act does not apply to temporary agency work.
 For temporary agency work you need to apply for a residence permit for an employed person (TTOL) by using the form OLE_TY1.

 The types of seasonal work for which a permit is required include forestry, crop farming and festival work.
-A detailed list of seasonal jobs (only available in Finnish).
+A detailed list of seasonal jobs.
 If you work as a forest berry picker, you do not need to apply for a permit if you will work for less than three months.
 If you are a freelancer, you cannot get a certificate or residence permit for seasonal work if you have not signed an employment contract with a company that operates in Finland.
 Instead, you must apply for a residence permit for an entrepreneur.

 People coming to work for less than three months: